 Depending on how and when interest is paid, you may need to consider the effects of compounding as well.
-Because of the complexity, it’s worth using a monthly savings interest calculator to get an idea of the amount of interest you'll earn, and as luck would have it, we’ve got one right here!

 The amount you will have to deposit into a regular savings account will depend on the terms of the individual account.
 The minimum monthly deposit will usually be of at least £10, although this can vary depending on the account you choose.
 You’re also limited by a maximum you can put into your account each month, typically up to £250 or £500, to prevent people from depositing already hefty savings pots in the hopes of getting higher rates.